RishabSwift/Falcon/README.md

 ### Revamped Resources page

 The new resources page is extremely fast and offers an instant file-browsing experience.
+You can also search for any files or folders instantly.
 No more full-page refresh just to browse folders.
 And if for any reason you need to access the old resources system, you are just one click away.

 <img src="/images/banners/new resources.png"/>